QryptInc/QryptInc.github.io/content/openssh/_index.md

 ## Instructions to build from source

 Follow the instructions found in the [README](https://github.com/QryptInc/openssh-portable/blob/master/README.md), under the "Build with QryptSecurityC" header.
-This requires the currently-unavailable QryptSecurityC SDK, which is still being prepared for public use.
+This requires the currently-unavailable QryptSecurityC deliverable (the Qrypt SDK with a C wrapper), which is still being prepared for public use.
 Check back here soon!